 BCL's first owned property was Middle Earth located at 404 West Kirkwood Ave.
 The house is named in homage to its predecessor the Middle Way House.
 The 2011 purchase was acquired through loans from Shared Capital, IU Credit Union, and Middle Way House itself.

 In late 2020, BCL finalized financing and purchasing of our second owned property, located at 921 West 9th Street, through grants, community-based loans, and a traditional mortgage.
-Slated for a late fall 2021, this property's official name will be finalized by members in late fall 2021.
+Slated to open in early 2022, this property's official name will be finalized by members once open.

 With construction and renovation of 921 nearly complete.
 Members of BCL are excited for this house to join our other 3 cooperative housing locations.